-- Reaction set-up is at room temperature as the master mix includes Maxima Hot Start Taq DNA polymerase. - A reaction volume of 25 μl is recommended.
-Other reaction volumes may be used if recommended for a specific instrument. - Preparation of a master mix, which includes all reaction components except template DNA, helps to avoid pipetting errors and is an essential step in real-time PCR. - Start PCR cycling with an initial denaturation step of 10 min at 95°C to activate Maxima Hot Start Tag DNA polymerase. - Minimize exposure of Maxima SYBR Green/ Fluorescein qPCR Master Mix (2X) to light during handling to avoid loss of fluorescent signal intensity. - Readjust the threshold value for analysis of every run.
+- Reaction set-up is at room temperature as the master mix includes Maxima Hot Start Taq DNA polymerase. - We recommend a reaction volume of 25 μl.
+Other reaction volumes may be used if recommended for a specific instrument. - Preparation of a master mix, which includes all reaction components except template DNA, helps to avoid pipetting errors and is an essential step in real-time PCR. - Start PCR cycling with an initial denaturation step of 10 min at 95°C to activate Maxima Hot Start Taq DNA polymerase. - Minimize exposure of Maxima SYBR Green qPCR Master Mix (2X), no ROX and ROX Solution to light during handling to avoid loss of fluorescent signal intensity. - Readjust the threshold value for analysis of every run. - When using Bio-Rad iCycler iQ or MyiQ systems collect well factors at the beginning of each experiment using an external well factor plate according to the instrument manufacturer's recommendations.
+Do not add fluorescein solution to the reaction mix.
+Well factors are used to compensate for any system or pipetting variations.